 32. Adjustment – if consumption is incorrectly calculated due to an error during meter reading or due to defect of meter, etc., adjustment will be made after customer's complaints and it will be given under item 32.

 33. 34.
 35. Subsidy I, II, III - the following customers are entitled to subsidies for electricity bill: social security beneficiaries, beneficiaries of disability allowance, of custodial care, of substitute family placement, as well as of beneficiaries of allowance for veterans.
 Subsidy for electricity bill implies 40% discount on the bill amounting up to €60, and if the amount of bill is higher, it will be reduced by €24.
 Subsidy is not automatically calculated but the right to subsidy is exercised by the customers who are allowed the subsidy on the basis of the submitted Application for subsidy.
+Requests are submitted to local centers for work and social welfare, after which they submit requests to the line ministry, which determines on the basis of their criteria who has the right to a subsidy and a list of beneficiaries with an approved subsidy, submit the EPCG to the calculation.

 41. VAT –value added tax